 Explorer's Guides to Yukon Communities

-- May 30, 1930 The steamer Casca makes on May 24, 1930 her first trip of the season as she sails to Dawson.
+- May 30, 1930: The steamer Casca makes her first trip of the season on May 24th, sailing to Dawson.

 - August 18, 1933: Klondike Airways Ltd. is awarded the contract for mail service between Whitehorse and Dawson.

 - September 22, 1933: Rev. W.A.
 Geddes is chosen Bishop of the Yukon.

 - November 24, 1933: Alan Innes-Taylor is enroute to the South Pole regions with the Byrd Antarctic Expedition.